-The Chief Financial Officer will monitor interest rates in conjunction with Treasury Advisors and seek to borrow at the most advantageous point in time.
+The Chief Financial Officer will monitor interest rates in conjunction with Treasury Advisors and seek to borrow the remaining £320k at the most advantageous point in time.
 Any decisions will be reported to the Policy and Resources Committee.

 Treasury Management Limits on Activity